TodePond/TodePondDotCom/wikiblogarden/scrappy-fiddles/sharing/normalising/live/readme.md

 ## Cult

-More and more, I trying to build a [cult](https://slab.org/2023/03/06/how-to-start-a-movement/)— I mean— ha(!) ha— a community.
+More and more, I am trying to build a [cult](https://slab.org/2023/03/06/how-to-start-a-movement/)— I mean— ha(!) ha— a community.

 The stream would have been nothing without people turning up, and contributing.
 It was a back and forth between me and the "crowd".
 Like algorave, it was a collaborative process.
 There were tons of repeating refrains put forward and picked up by viewers, which have continued on for days now.
 I feel part of something bigger, despite its ridiculousness— its stupidity.
 I feel like we all went through something together.